Barbary slave trade: Extent

 Turk and clergyman with Christian slaves.
 Jan Luyken, 1684.

 The authorities of Ottoman and pre-Ottoman times kept no relevant official records, but observers estimated that around 35,000 European slaves were held throughout the 17th century on the Barbary Coast, across Tripoli and Tunis, but mostly in Algiers.
 The majority were sailors (particularly those who were English), taken with their ships, but others were fishermen and coastal villagers.
 However, most of these captives were people from lands close to North Africa, particularly Italy.

 Robert Davis, author of Christian Slaves, Muslim Masters, estimates that slave traders from Tunis, Algiers, and Tripoli transported 1 million to 1.25 million enslaved Europeans to North Africa, from the beginning of the 16th century to the middle of the 18th century.
 To extrapolate his numbers, Davis assumes the number of European slaves captured by Barbary pirates remained roughly constant for a 250-year period.

-Other historians have challenged Davis's numbers.
+Peter Earle, author of The Corsairs of Malta and Barbary and The Pirate Wars, said that Davis may have erred in extrapolating from 1580 to 1680, because that was the most intense slaving period: "His figures sound a bit dodgy and I think he may be exaggerating."

 Christian prisoners are sold as slaves in a square in Algiers.
 Jan Luyken, 1684.

 John Wright cautions that modern estimates are based on back-calculations from human observation.
 A second book by Davis, Holy War and Human Bondage: Tales of Christian-Muslim Slavery in the Early-Modern Mediterranean, widened its focus to related slavery.

-From bases on the Barbary Coast, North Africa, the Barbary pirates raided ships traveling through the Mediterranean and along the northern and western coasts of Africa, plundering their cargo and enslaving the people they captured.
+From bases on the Barbary Coast, in North Africa, the Barbary pirates raided ships traveling through the Mediterranean and along the northern and western coasts of Africa, plundering their cargo and enslaving the people they captured.
 From at least 1500, the pirates also conducted raids on seaside towns and villages of Italy, Spain, Greece, Ireland, and as far away as Iceland, capturing men, women and children.
 In 1544, Hayreddin Barbarossa captured the island of Ischia, taking 4,000 prisoners, and enslaved some 2,000–7,000 inhabitants of Lipari.
 In 1551, Ottoman corsair Dragut enslaved the entire population of the Maltese island of Gozo, between 5,000 and 6,000, sending them to Ottoman Tripolitania.
 In 1554 corsairs under Dragut sacked Vieste, beheaded 5,000 of its inhabitants, and abducted another 6,000.
-The Balearic Islands were invaded in 1558, and 4,000 people were taken into slavery.
-In 1618 the Algerian pirates attacked the Canary Islands taking 1,000 captives to be sold as slaves.
+The Balearic Islands were invaded by the Ottomans in 1558, and 4,000 people were taken into slavery.
+In 1618 the Algerian pirates attacked the Canary Islands, taking 1,000 captives to be sold as slaves.
 On some occasions, settlements such as Baltimore in Ireland were abandoned following a raid, only being resettled many years later.
 Between 1609 and 1616, England alone lost 466 merchant ships to Barbary pirates.